Foods | Cooking

 How to assemble Caesar Salad:

-Separate the Romaine leaves and discard the coarse outer leaves.
-Wash, drain, and pat with paper towels or spin dry the remaining leaves.
+leaves by tearing away the outer leaves fro the rib.
+Wash, drain, and pat dry with paper towels or spin dry the remaining leaves.
+Romaine

 In a large wooden salad bowl, add 1/3 of the prepared Caesar Salad Dressing and toss with the croutons until well coated.